Affirmative action: United Nations

-Support
+Responses

-The principle of affirmative action is to promote societal equality through the preferential treatment of socioeconomically disadvantaged people.
+Proponents of affirmative action say it aims to promote societal equality through the preferential treatment of socioeconomically disadvantaged people.
 Often, these people are disadvantaged for historical reasons, such as oppression or slavery.

 Historically and internationally, support for affirmative action has sought to achieve a range of goals: bridging inequalities in employment and pay; increasing access to education; enriching state, institutional, and professional leadership with the full spectrum of society; redressing apparent past wrongs, harms, or hindrances, in particular addressing the apparent social imbalance left in the wake of slavery and slave laws.
+Critics of affirmative action have suggested that affirmative action hinders reconciliation, replaces old wrongs with new wrongs, undermines the achievements of minorities, and encourages individuals to identify themselves as disadvantaged, even if they are not.
+It may increase racial tension and benefit the more privileged people within minority groups at the expense of the least fortunate within majority groups.

 A 2017 study of temporary federal affirmative action regulation in the United States estimated that the regulation "increases the black share of employees over time: in 5 years after an establishment is first regulated, the black share of employees increases by an average of 0.8 percentage points.
 Strikingly, the black share continues to grow at a similar pace even after an establishment is deregulated.
 [The author] argue[s] that this persistence is driven in part by affirmative action inducing employers to improve their methods for screening potential hires."